syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 {% endhighlight %}
 {% endtabs %}

-Here is the screen shot of generated excel in which conditional format is applied.
+The following screenshot represents generated Excel file in which the conditional format is applied.

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img17.jpeg)